Blue Eye Samurai: Production

-In October 2020 it was reported that Netflix had greenlit production of the series, with creators Green and Noizumi acting as writers, executive producers and showrunners.
+In October 2020, it was reported that Netflix had greenlit production of the series, with creators Green and Noizumi acting as writers, executive producers and showrunners.
 The series features 2D/3D-hybrid animation produced by French studio Blue Spirit.
 They wanted it to "look like a moving painting" with character design drawn from bunraku puppets.
 Inspiration was taken from the character Zatoichi, the "Man with No Name", and the works of Akira Kurosawa.
 The creators have stated their aim to make three or four seasons, and possibly a spinoff featuring Ringo.
 The first seven episodes have an aspect ratio of 16:9, with the eighth episode changing to 2.35:1.

 On December 11, 2023, the series was renewed for a second season.
 The second season is set to consist of six episodes and is scheduled to premiere in 2026.
 Fight choreography will be brought to life by using motion references from live-action stunt performers.
 Producer Jane Wu stated that the action scenes will be staged much like those in live-action films.
 John Aoshima is confirmed to direct at least one episode in the second season.
 The creators have outlined a three-season story arc to finish the series.

+On August 20, 2026, the series was renewed for a third and final season.

 Release

 The first episode was released as a "sneak peek" on Netflix's YouTube channel on November 1, 2023.
 The first season, consisting of eight episodes, premiered on Netflix on November 3, 2023.
+The second season, consisting of six episodes, is set to premiere in January 2027.

 Netflix released a special version of the sixth episode on its YouTube channel on November 14, 2023, featuring a largely black-and-white palette and an altered soundtrack.